REX2626/Astro-Attack/README.md

 Adjust ship accleration (so faster if forward, slower if side to side)

 Make bullet fire from the front of the ship

+Add Images file

+Make ship more detailed, have cross in the centre
+Make ship smaller

+Add a constants file (maybe class), so that any file can use any constant (without any circular import shenanigans)